Website: https://www.rescue.org/ united-states/seattle-wa

 International Rescue Committee

 Since 1976, the International Rescue Committee (IRC) in Seattle has helped welcome and support thousands of refugees, immigrants, and survivors of human trafficking in Washington State.
-The IRC’s New Roots program was created in 2015 to support an existing community garden run by Bhutanese refugees that was started in 2010 in Tukwila, WA.
-Today, New Roots manages four community garden sites in South King County, serving nearly 200 refugee and immigrant families.
+The IRC’s New Roots program was started in 2015 to support an existing community garden run by Bhutanese refugees in 2010 in Tukwila, WA.
+Today, New Roots manages five community garden sites in South King County, serving nearly 200 refugee and immigrant families.
 New Roots also helps individuals and families adjust to their new home through gardening workshops, nutrition education, orientation to U.S. food systems, and youth leadership activities.
 These programs aim to foster emotional well-being and social connections for people experiencing isolation or other challenges associated with moving to a new country.
-The AmeriCorps VISTA position with New Roots began in November 2018, with the goal of building sustainable systems for New Roots programs.
+The AmeriCorps VISTA position with New Roots began in November 2018, to build sustainable systems for New Roots programs.

 The AmeriCorps VISTA is involved in three key areas of New Roots programming: food system orientations, event planning and leadership, and volunteer management.
 A brief summary of each is listed below.